preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/promoted-search-results/index.rst

-Promoted Search Results
+Promoted search results
 ===========================

-Based on search feedback, an administrator can create promoted search results in Omnia Admin.
+Based on search feedback, an administrator can create promoted search results in Omnia admin.

 Whenever a user searches on any of the keywords of a Promoted Search Result, it will be available here in Advanced Search: